MarkOates/fullscore/documentation/developer_documentation.md

 ## Actions

 Actions are the individual explicit instructions that can be executed on the system.
-Some are really simple, like "move cursor down", but it should be worth noting that most Transforms have corellated actions as well.
+Some simple examples of actions include "move cursor down", etc. It's worth noting that a lot of Transforms have corellated actions as well.